Recording Loan Repayments in Strata Master

 Here is an example of an account being created -

-Journal debit the liability account (to reduce the loan liability as a premium has been made) and credit cash at bank (to reduce cash at the bank)
+Most Banks will deduct one instalment each month, which includes both capital funds and interest.
+Unless you know the interest amount included, apply one journal to reduce the loan total.
+Journal > debit to the liability account (to reduce the loan liability as a premium has been made) and credit cash at bank (to reduce cash at the bank).

 Cannot be entered in the Bank Reconciliation screen as this transaction does not involve cash at bank.